-The Centers for Medicare & Medicaid Services significantly expanded the list of services that can be provided by telehealth during the COVID-19 public health emergency.
+The Centers for Medicare & Medicaid Services significantly expanded the list of services that can be provided by telehealth.
 Some of these services will continue to be covered under Medicare through December 31, 2024.

 - Some types of telehealth services no longer require both audio and video — visits can be conducted over the telephone.

 - For details see this list of telehealth services covered by Medicare.

 Generally, any provider who is eligible to bill Medicare for their professional services is eligible to bill for telehealth during this period.

 Health care providers may supervise services through audio and video communication, instead of only in-person.

 Medicaid coverage for telehealth varies from state to state.
 The Centers for Medicare & Medicaid Services has provided guidance on the process for review of telehealth state plan amendments.
 The Center for Connected Health Policy provides current information on individual state policies for telehealth.

 Safety-net provider policies